 The big day

 On moving day itself younger children should, if possible, be taken care of while the boxes are brought in.
 It’s just safer for everyone.
 While little hands might be keen to help, having them pull out plates and valuable items probably won’t work, so direct them to their own bedroom with a mission to unpack all the toys and put them safely in their new home.
+A nice idea might be to get some posters printed for them in advance of the move to decorate their new room with.

 You’ll want to make sure that anything very important to your child is brought with you in a separate bag that you have to hand.
 This will avoid frantic searching for a favourite teddy and lots of anxiety about having lost or abandoned a furry friend.